Numite/musicProject/README.rst

 TODO
 --------------------
 * Add so that the bots stops after all users has left the channel.
-* Auto leave the bot after 5 minutes of no activity, after song ended.
+* Auto leave the bot waits to leave until 5 minutes after last song ended.

 Changelog
 --------------------